 Salaries and employee benefits includes compensation, employee benefits and tax expenses for our personnel.
 Occupancy expense includes depreciation expense on our owned properties, lease expense on our leased properties and other occupancy-related expenses.
 Equipment expense includes furniture, fixtures and equipment related expenses.
 Data processing fees include expenses paid to our third-party data processing system provider and other data service providers.
 FDIC insurance expense represents the assessments that we pay to the FDIC for deposit insurance.
 Professional fees include legal, accounting, consulting and other outsourcing arrangements.
 Marketing expense includes costs for advertising, promotions and sponsorships.
 Communication expense represents telephone and data line costs.
 Loan expense includes expenses related to collateral protection and collection activities.
 OREO expense consists of impairment losses, repairs and maintenance charges and other expenses related to foreclosed real estate properties.
 Amortization of intangible assets primarily represents the amortization of core deposit intangibles, which we recognized in connection with our acquisitions.
-Other general and administrative expenses associated with travel, meals, training, supplies and postage.
+Other general and administrative expenses include expenses associated with travel, meals, training, supplies and postage.
 Noninterest expenses generally increase as we grow our business.
-Noninterest expenses bave grown organically and completed ten acquisitions, and as we have built out and modernized our operational infrastructure and implemented our plan to build an efficient, technology-driven banking operation with significant capacity for growth.
+Noninterest expenses dave increased significantly over the past few years as we have grown organically and completed ten acquisitions, and as we have built out and modernized our operational infrastructure and implemented our plan to build an efficient, technology-driven banking operation with significant capacity for growth.